Sonambulo: Fictional character history

 The protagonist of the series is Salomon Lopez, before achieving fame as the masked-wrestler known as Sonámbulo, Salomon grew up in a poor "meaningless" town in Mexico.
 While in Mexico, Salomon fell in love with Julia Verdin who had dreams of becoming a singer.
 This only depressed Salomon, who claimed to have no aspirations, and knew that being with Julia would only prevent her from living her dream.
 One day he left his hometown without telling anyone, in search of a dream of his own.
 He eventually adopted the identity of Sonámbulo and became a successful luchador.
 Notoriety in the ring led him to act in cinema.
-Salomon then developed a sleep sickness which involved him falling asleep for days at atime.
+Salomon then developed a sleep sickness which involved him falling asleep for days at a time.
 The local Mafia had approached the luchador many times to extort money and other services from him.
 After repeatedly denying their demands, the gangsters resolved to kill him.
 After his apparent death, Sonámbulo was buried underneath the wrestling ring the Olympic Auditorium.
 The hero did not die however, instead he fell into a deep sleep only to awake thirty years later.
 Upon awakening, the luchador discovered he had the ability to "see" people's dreams and go without sleep indefinitely.
 Using his new-found powers, Sonambulo becomes a private investigator, devoting his life to fighting the criminal element and the dark forces of the supernatural.